Leveraging Trust for Joint Multi-Objective and Multi-Fidelity Optimization: Bayesian Multi-Objective and Multi-Fidelity Optimization

-Both MOMF algorithms are initialized with five starting points that are randomly distributed in the input search space.
-The single-fidelity EHVI optimizer is initialized with a single point at the highest fidelity $s=1$ and thus starts at an initial cost of $C(1)\simeq 120$.
+\textit{Initialization.} Both MOMF algorithms are initialized with five starting points that are randomly distributed in the input search space.
+The single-fidelity MO optimizer is initialized with a single point at the highest fidelity $s=1$ and thus starts at an initial cost of $C(1)\simeq 120$.
 Meanwhile, the fidelity of initial points for the MOMF optimizers is drawn from a cost-aware probability distribution of the form $p(s)\propto 1/C(x)$, resulting on average in a five-times lower initialization cost.
 As the choice of initial points can influence the performance of the optimization, we run each optimizer 10 times with different initialization to attain more robust statistics on the convergence of the algorithms.
+Note that in the first two iterations due to lack of training points for the GP model we obtain a large set of non-dominated points making this calculation computationally expensive, thus without any loss of information this calculation is performed after four iterations.
+This is the reason for the graph starting from a cost of 480 for MO optimizations in the following figures.\\

-For hypervolume calculation, the points taken during the optimization run are used as training inputs for a GP model while a random input sample of 10000 points at the highest fidelity are taken as test inputs.
+\textit{Hypervolume calculation.} For hypervolume calculation, the points taken during the optimization run are used as training inputs for a GP model while a random input sample of 10000 points at the highest fidelity are taken as test inputs.
 From these 10000 points a set of non-dominated points and consequently the hypervolume is calculated at each iteration step.
-Please note that the estimated hypervolume may occasionally decrease between iterations (see for instance 2-step MOMF at cost $\sim 600$ in Fig.4).
+Please note that the estimated hypervolume may occasionally decrease between iterations (see for instance sequential MOMF at cost $\sim 600$ in Fig.4).
 This is because we calculate the hypervolume via the GP and not only via the dominating measurements at maximum fidelity.
 When a point is added to the training inputs, this can have the effect of decreasing the hypervolume temporarily since the model might predict differently at other places of the 2-D space.
-After subsequent learning of the objective function this effect is minimized since the GP model becomes more certain of its predictions.
-Furthermore, in the first two iterations due to lack of traning points for the GP model we obtain a large set of non-dominated points making this calculation computationally expensive, thus without any loss of information this calculation is after four iterations.
-This is the reason the hypervolume points for the EHVI in the following figures start at a cost of 480.
-Last, the number of iterations for the MOMF algorithms was fixed to 120 while the EHVI ran for 80 iterations.
-For the EHVI the total cost was 9600 while the MOMF algorithms stopped at variable costs ranging from 1500 to 4000.
+After subsequent learning of the objective function this effect is minimized since the GP model becomes more certain of its predictions. \\